 Cellular immune response

 The cellular immune response refers to the immune response of T-cells to an antigen which is destroyed by perforins and granzymes.

 Humoral immune response

-As part of the humoral immune response, B lymphocytes produce antibodies against known pathogens and release them into the serum.
-Here, it is important to consider the processes outside of the lymph follicle and those within the lymph follicle separately.
-Lymph follicles are nodular accumulations of B lymphocytes.
-Therefore, they are represent important structures in the humoral immune response.
+As part of the humoral immune response, B-lymphocytes produce antibodies against known pathogens and release them into the serum.
+Here, it is important to consider the processes outside of the lymph follicle, and those within the lymph follicle, separately.
+Lymph follicles are nodular accumulations of B-lymphocytes.
+Therefore, they are important structures in the humoral immune response.

 - Processes outside of the lymph follicle

-à Helper T cells located outside of the lymph follicle respond to the antigen presented by antigen-presenting cells by proliferating.
-They bind to B lymphocytes and thus, stimulate them to secrete cytokines.
+Helper T-cells located outside of the lymph follicle respond to the antigen presented by antigen-presenting cells by proliferating.
+They, then, bind to B-lymphocytes and thus, stimulate them to secrete cytokines.

 - Processes within the lymph follicle

-à The proliferation of B lymphocytes takes place in the so-called germinal center of the lymph follicle.
+The proliferation of B-lymphocytes takes place in the so-called germinal center of the lymph follicle.
 The resident dendritic cells present antigens that have been previously internalized in the lymph and the blood.
-Provided that such an antigen matches one of the receptors of the produced B lymphocytes, they proliferate to centroblasts.
+Provided that such an antigen matches one of the receptors of the produced B-lymphocytes, they proliferate to centroblasts.
 If they have a high affinity to the antigen, they are transformed into plasma cells or B memory cells.
-If, due to mutations, a centroblast has little or no affinity to the antigens, it is either destroyed by apoptosis or phagocytized by macrophages.
+If, due to mutations, a centroblast has little or no affinity to the antigens, it is either destroyed by apoptosis or phagocytozed by macrophages.